 Feminism at the Forefront

 It is impossible to miss the rising chorus of strong girls in our society today.
-It is a hot topic.
-It is seen in countries like the Philippines, where bills specifically for the protection of women’s rights are introduced by female politicians, to halfway around the world where millions of women recently marched in Washington, D.C.
+Feminism is a hot topic seen in countries like the Philippines, where bills specifically for the protection of women’s rights are introduced by female politicians, to halfway around the world where millions of women recently marched in Washington, D.C.

 Even pop culture has no shortage of female empowerment.
 Beyonce told us ‘who run the world’ and Emma Watson refused to wear a corset for Beauty and the Beast.